In the past, front-end developers and front-end development was not viewed as equally important or complex as back-end development. This has changed.

 Let’s take a look at how computing has evolved over the past few decades.

-In the past, you had to have racks of collocated servers to run your applications that were either on premises or in a data center.
+In the past, you had to have racks of collocated servers to run your applications that were either on premise or in a data center.
 If anything broke, you had to physically go to the location of the datacenter and repair on the spot or replace with a new server.
 This was typically difficult and burdensome to maintain.

 When cloud computing was introduced, companies and developers began moving their workloads into the cloud and letting their cloud provider of choice handle maintaining the infrastructure.